jphsd/glui/README.md

 In addition to handling the window rendering, the loop function also handles any call backs registered on the windows.

-## Mouse Click and Drag Listeners
+## Mouse Click, Scroll and Drag Listeners
-These allow click and drag events to be generated and a list of observers to be called with the event location.
+These allow click, scroll and drag events to be generated and a list of observers to be called with the event location.
 See the mouse.go and drag.go examples in cmd/.

+# Key and Character Listeners
+These provide glui style wrappers around GLFW's Key and Char window callbacks.
+Key provides access to press, release and repeat events, in addition to the key code and scan code of the actual button pressed.
+Character will only be notified for regular alphanumeric runes and any modifiers will have been applied.

 ## Events.go
 Finally,